 Manganese

-If you’re looking to slim down and get smart, manganese is the trace mineral for you.
-It’s necessary for healthy brain and nerve function, and it’s involved in fat and carbohydrate metabolism and blood sugar regulation [6].
+Manganese is an essential trace mineral that plays a role in brain and nerve function, as well as in fat and carbohydrate metabolism and blood sugar regulation [6].

 Iodine